 Myth: I Can Only File Bankruptcy Once

 Not True.
-Generally speaking you can file bankruptcy as many times as you want.
+Generally speaking, you can file bankruptcy as many times as you want.
 You are limited, however, in how often you can receive a discharge of your debts.
 Contact an experienced Wisconsin bankruptcy attorney at Lombardo Law Office to determine if you are eligible for a discharge in bankruptcy.

 Myth: My Credit Will Be Ruined for 10 Years

 Not True.
-The Fair Credit Reporting Act allows for the reporting of a bankruptcy for 10 years.
-However, in most cases unsecured debt is wiped out in bankruptcy, which helps your credit.
-Upon the discharge of your debt your credit should start to improve.
+The Fair Credit Reporting Act allows for the reporting of a bankruptcy for 10 years; however, in most cases, unsecured debt is wiped out in bankruptcy, which helps your credit.
+Upon the discharge of your debt, your credit should start to improve.
 Lombardo Law Office can advise you on the steps to take to put yourself in the best position to be able to finance a home or an automobile after bankruptcy.

-Myth: I Will Lose Everything I Own if I File for Bankruptcy
+Myth: I Will Lose Everything I Own If I File for Bankruptcy

 Not True.
-The in the vast, vast majority of bankruptcy cases filed by individuals, the person filing the case can keep everything they own.
+In the vast majority of bankruptcy cases filed by individuals, the person filing the case can keep everything they own.
 There are both Wisconsin (WI) and Federal exemptions that are used to protect your property.
 Outside the protection of a bankruptcy is where assets are more vulnerable to creditors.
 If you are concerned about whether an asset you own is exempt under the bankruptcy statutes, please contact us for a free asset exemption analysis.

-Myth: I Am a Failure or A Bad Person for Filing Bankruptcy
+Myth: I Am a Failure or a Bad Person for Filing Bankruptcy

-Myth: I Have to File With My Spouse
+Myth: I Have to File with My Spouse

 Not True.
 While the majority of our married clients file jointly, in some cases it is beneficial to file individually.
 The choice to file as a couple or as an individual is up to you.
 The decision to file individually or jointly in Wisconsin can be complicated due to Wisconsin’s marital property laws.
 We will provide the legal advice necessary for you to make a well informed choice.

-Myth: I Can Lose My Job By Filing Bankruptcy
+Myth: I Can Lose My Job by Filing Bankruptcy

 Not True.
 There is statutory protection in the Bankruptcy Code to prevent employment discrimination based solely on being a debtor in a bankruptcy case.